Dokumentationen

 azfirewall{group}:R -- L:firewall{group}

-The Virtual Network is visible as a resource in your Subscription.
+The Virtual Network is visible as a resource in the Corp Subscription.
 The resource is automatically assigned a private IP range, which is directly accessible from the University of Bern's network.

 Important